utep-cs-arch-classes/arch1-project3-gerardocervantes8/pacman/README.md

 ##Artifical Intelligence for Enemies

 The enemy AI in this game does not use randomness.
-So the enemies follow a set pattern/states.
-The enemies were made faster than the player because the AI was not smart enough to get the player.
+The enemies follow a set pattern/states.
+The enemies move faster than the player to provide more of a challenge.
 There are 2 enemies in the game.
 Knowing where they will be is difficult despite them not being random.
-This is because they have many states, and their states change whenever they hit a wall.
+Random was not provided because importing a random 'class' took too much resources from the msp430.
+The AI has several states, each state is depicted by what direction it is moving.
+Whenever the AI hits a wall, the state progresses to the next one.
+So a state transition happens when a wall is hit.
+The order that the AI goes through the states is sequential, so when the AI is in state 3 then it will always move to state 4.

 Whenever any moving objects hits a wall, their velocity turns to 0.
 The artifical intelligence in this game checks whenever the velocity of the enemies is 0, if it is, then it updates their velocity to a new velocity.
 The enemies can go in all 8 directions.
 Up, down, left, right, down-left, down-right, up-left, up-right.
 The next state they go to determines what direction.
 I decided what direction each state will have seemingly arbitrarily.